ile123/Spark-Mart-Frontend/README.md

 - **Frontend:** TypeScript, React
 - **DB:** MySQL

-This is the backend part of the project.
+This is the frontend part of the project.

 *Made by: Ilario Batistic*, *Owned by: SOSS*